Randomize Tasks

 • Assign: All - Participants are assigned all tasks in the group or all the groups within the set.

-• Assign: x - Participants are randomly assigned the set number of tasks from the group or group of tasks for the set.
+• Assign: x - Participants are randomly assigned the defined number of tasks from the group or group of tasks for the set.

 • When groups and sets are configured and new groups and sets are created, all settings are reset.